quiaro/studio3/ui/README.md

 ### LESS Support

-CS3UI, its modules and its plugins, all have support for [LESS](http://lesscss.org/).
+CSUI, its modules and its plugins, all have support for [LESS](http://lesscss.org/).
 However, LESS stylesheets for the app and its modules are pre-processed and turned into CSS as part of the development cycle, meaning that the app and its modules will actually consume these stylesheets as CSS.
-Therefore, CS3UI and all its modules should reference their stylesheets as CSS and not as LESS.
+Therefore, CSUI and all its modules should reference their stylesheets as CSS and not as LESS.

 Consider the following example: